lbrenman/k3d-codespace/README.md

 ### Lab 14 — Troubleshooting (`labs/14-troubleshooting/lab.md`)
 Deliberately break pods in six different ways and learn to diagnose and fix each one: CrashLoopBackOff, OOMKilled, ImagePullBackOff, Pending (scheduling failure), CreateContainerConfigError (missing Secret), and a running-but-broken service with the wrong targetPort.

-### Lab 13 — Pod Filesystems & Log Files (`labs/13-pod-filesystem/lab.md`)
-Learn how to inspect what's happening inside a running container.
-Stream stdout logs with `kubectl logs`, browse and tail file-based logs with `kubectl exec`, copy files in and out of containers with `kubectl cp`, and understand the difference between stdout logs and file-based logs.
-Includes a real nginx example showing both log types side by side.

 ## Cluster Management